banner image

 What is FLASH Technique?

 The Flash Technique (FT) is a recently developed evidenced-based therapeutic intervention for reducing the disturbance associated with traumatic or other distressing memories.
-Unlike many conventional trauma therapy interventions, FT is a minimally intrusive option that does not require the client to consciously engage with the traumatic memory.
+FT is a minimally intrusive option that does not require the client to consciously engage with the traumatic memory.
 This allows the client to process traumatic memories without feeling distress.
-As an adjunct to the EMDR preparation phase or any exposure-based treatment, it makes it possible to process memories that would otherwise be intolerable or overwhelming to the client.
+As an adjunct to EMDR, it makes it possible to process memories that would otherwise be intolerable or overwhelming to the client.

 FT can help adults of all ages.
 It is useful in a wide variety of presenting complaints including anxiety, obsessive-compulsive disorder, mild and severe dissociation, depression and more.